kaltenburger/NetworkPredictionICWSM2021/code/README.md

-About: Relevant code to re-create main paper figures.
+*ABOUT:* Relevant code to re-create main paper figures.
 Update relative file paths based on where processed edgelists are saved.
+*FILE PATHS:* Update all file paths for datasets.